Seth-Wolfgang/IVSparse-dev/README.md

 * Turn iterator into a subclass of the constructor

+# Personal issues for Seth
+* Please use more memorable variable names for easy readability.

 # Optional:
 * Write actual tests!
 Secondary effect -> make Dr. Fredericks proud

 Good news: We're close and I can see the light at the end of the tunnel :)

+meeting notes 1/10

+* total data needed for constructor

+> num of values x valuetype + num of columns x coltype + num of indices x index type
+* Read pointers backwards
+> later job
+* Throw in a pointer to the iterator to make it work
+> also later job
+* Change how we positive delta encode
+> pointer - 1 instead of using casts and a temporary
+* Use floor() and log_2 to instead of switch statement to find size of values
+> Switch statement is fine, this could be faster.
+*